charlie-wong/coding-style/cpp/Background.rst

 CodingArt, then all will be consistent when you have to use C in C++, and no collision.

 Style, also known as readability, is what called the conventions that govern the C++ code.
-The term ``style`` is a bit of a misnomer, since these conventions cover far more than just source file formatting.
+The term **style** is a bit of a misnomer, since these conventions cover far more than just source formatting.